majn/telegram-purple/HACKING.md

 and close the current resource for new translations.
 Rename and re-prioritize it appropriately.
 Download the zip-file, extract it, remove the annoying prefix.
 Move all files to `po/`.

+While waiting for the download link, create the new resource with the new potfile, then re-upload all the old translations there.

 Run `make po/*.po` to fix the filenames.
 Do not delete any files.
 Rationale see `Makefile`.

 Adjust `po/LINGUAS*` as you see fit.